 Finally, you should always find out if the kennel has medical requirements.
 When it comes to kennels, having medical requirements is a very good thing.
 For example the kennel should require that dogs have basic vaccinations such as rabies, DHPP, and Bordetella.

 There should also be policies in place for flea control and dogs that are not spayed or neutered.
 While these policies will differ from kennel to kennel, it is important to know what those policies are.

-Andrew Fujii is a marketing professional with expertise in digital/web and content marketing.
+Guest Author BIO: Andrew Fujii is a marketing professional with expertise in digital/web and content marketing.
 He is also a copywriter for multiple agencies producing copy for blogs, articles, websites, product packaging, mobile apps, and more.
+Find Andrew on Google+

 As always, thank you for taking the time to visit my blog!